 Choose the health content that’s right for you, and get it delivered right in your inbox.

-Winter snow and ice is a beautiful part of the winter months, but they can make for hazardous driving conditions.
+Winter snow and ice during the winter months can make for hazardous driving conditions.
 So it’s no surprise that when road conditions are poor, hospital emergency rooms fill up quickly.
 Knowing how to handle your vehicle on slick roadways — or avoiding driving through the worst conditions altogether — can keep you and your family safe.
 Here are a few tips to keep your vehicle on the road, and you out of harm’s way:

 Make Gentle Movements

 When you feel your vehicle begin to slide and sense you’re losing control, your instinct may be to slam on the brakes or swerve off the road.
 But, in reality, sudden movements — like turning the wheel, braking hard or accelerating too quickly — can make your tires lose their grip completely on icy, slippery roads.

 Instead, make every pedal push and turn of the wheel purposeful, slow and gentle.
 Gradual movements help your tires maintain traction whether you’re stopping or turning.
 You should also avoid accelerating hard when going up a hill, which can also cause you to lose traction.

 The icier the road, the further ahead you need to plan your car’s movements.
 It will take you longer to stop, start and turn on ice.
 You’ll need to: